 A separate law, SB-212, spells out even more potential projects, including building reservoirs and recharging aquifers.

 Reservoirs are a controversial part of the water plan, which is another reason some environmental groups are uneasy about the tax.
 Gary Wockner, an environmental advocate fighting Denver Water’s plan to expand the Gross Reservoir near Walker Ranch in Boulder County, has set up a committee to oppose the measure.
 It’s called Coloradans for Climate Justice.
 He believes fossil fuel companies should pay for the damage to water supply systems caused by climate change, which is exacerbating water woes.
-The committee has not reported raising any money, according to filings with the Colorado secretary of state’s office.

 Observers are watching how the tax unfolds to gauge whether voters might have an appetite for another water funding measure in 2020.
 But pitching a tax to pay for water projects two years in a row is a gamble.